 Chemical engineering is a broad field of engineering and thus requires a diverse preparation in science and engineering.
 Distinguishing chemical engineering from other engineering disciplines is its use of chemical and biochemical reactions to produce products and materials for society.
 Traditionally, chemical engineers have provided leadership in the petrochemical, refining, chemical, polymer and food processing industries.
 Because of strengths in the foundation sciences of mathematics, chemistry, physics and biology, as well as in engineering, this leadership role has now extended to the biochemical, biomedical, high-tech materials, semiconductor and microelectronics, nanotechnology, and environmental quality and safety industries, and a host of other areas.
 Chemical engineers have consistently commanded starting salaries among the highest of all college graduates because of the combined breadth and depth of their education.

-- Chemical engineering at Texas A&M at Qatar will provide the best environment possible for students, staff and faculty to aspire to excellence and to develop to the maximum of their potential.
+- Provide the best environment possible for students, staff and faculty to aspire to excellence and to develop to the maximum of their potential.

 - Our graduates will have the competencies to become leaders in the process industries, business, government and education.

 - We will use state-of-the-art facilities, equipment and tools in our teaching and research.
-Members of the program will participate with the international community to help develop creative solutions to problems of national and international importance.
+We will work as a part of the international community to help develop creative solutions to problems of national and international importance.